14 FAM 540

 14 FAM 542 Contract Carriers

 a.
-Each fiscal year, the General Services Administration (GSA) awards contracts to eligible U.S. air carriers that provide them with an exclusive right to transport U.S. Government personnel by air travel between certain city pairs.
+Each fiscal year, the General Services Administration (GSA) awards contracts to eligible U.S. air carriers that provide them with an exclusive right to transport U.S. Government personnel by air between certain city pairs.
 The awarded air carrier for a particular city pair agrees to make unrestricted airfare available to U.S. Government travelers at a discount over the unrestricted fares it typically makes available to the public.

 b.
 Use of the awarded contract air carrier has been determined to be advantageous to the U.S. Government and is mandatory when a traveler has been authorized air travel between an awarded city pair.
 For exceptions, see 14 FAM 543.2.